A pair-based approximation for simplicial contagion: MEAN-FIELD SIMPLICIAL SIS MODELS

 where $\beta$ and $\beta_\Delta$ are the transition rates for the two-body and the three-body infection process, respectively, while $\mu$ is the recovery rate.

 We now derive a model that describes the system dynamics in terms of population-level quantities.
+In this framework, we consider each three-body interaction to also include all possible pairwise interactions among the three nodes.
+This represents the essential feature of simplicial complexes, known as their inclusion property or downward closure \cite{salnikov2018simplicial}, which makes them a very special case of hypergraphs.
 Under the homogeneous mixing hypothesis, the exact equations for the simplicial SIS model are given by

-where $\delta\in [0,1]$ is the fraction of triangles that are effectively $2$-simplices.
-Compared to Eqs.~\eqref{eq:standard_SIS_MF}, these equations present an additional term, i.e., $\beta_\Delta k(k-1)\phi\delta\dens{ISI^\Delta}$, which takes into account the contribution of the three-body interactions, namely the infection of a susceptible node due to the simultaneous interaction with two infected individuals, as shown in panel (c) of Fig.~\ref{fig:transitions_tables}.
+where $\delta\in [0,1]$ is the fraction of triangles that are effectively $2$-simplices, i.e., they represent a three-body interaction.
+Compared to Eqs.~\eqref{eq:standard_SIS_MF}, these equations present an additional term, i.e., $\beta_\Delta k(k-1)\phi\delta\dens{ISI^\Delta}/2$, which takes into account the infections of susceptible nodes due to the simultaneous interaction with two infected individuals, as shown in panel (c) of Fig.~\ref{fig:transitions_tables}.

 System \eqref{eq:individual_SIS_simplagion_order1} may be closed by applying the law of mass action, starting from the assumption that infected individuals are randomly distributed in the simplicial complex \cite{iacopini2019simplicial}.
-Accordingly, the density $\dens{ISI^\Delta}$ is approximated as
+Accordingly, the density $\dens{SI}$ is approximated as in Eq.~\eqref{eq:si_closure}, while $\dens{ISI^\Delta}$ is approximated as